How to access and manage a personal web page?

 Overview

 The university does not provide personal web space by default.
 However, faculty and staff can request web space by demonstrating an academic need or purpose.
-Once the request has been approved, employees may access sites using SMB/CIFS, SFTP, SSH, Dreamweaver, etc.
+Once the request has been approved, employees may access sites using SMB/CIFS from Windows or macOS.

 Step 1